mrofiq466/DJaringanQ/deploy-kvm/terraform/README.md

 ## Noted
 Give permission or disable selinux, for the service to run.<br>
 I set Apparmor because using ubuntu, if using rhel you can set selinux.<br>
-I recommend to allow Apparmor, rather than disabling it.
+I recommend to allow Apparmor, rather than disabling it.<br>
+Make sure your vm supports kvm.

 ## Reference
 - https://github.com/dmacvicar/terraform-provider-libvirt/tree/main/examples/v0.13/ubuntu